PictElm/SentiAnt/game/sentiant/API.md

 `Ant`s are the only kind of units, in that all `Ant`s spawned share the same characteristics.

-When you create an `Ant`, you must supply a callback `run` function with for inputs:
+When you create an `Ant`, you must supply a call-back `run` function with for inputs:

 + An `AAnt` object: this is a class wrapper design to allow you access to properties of you ant, but at the same time to prevent you from affecting their values.
 + The field of view of your ant as a grid, or rather an `AView` object, which size is defined in the settings.